theanine3D/mat-batch-tools/README.md

 ## Features:
 - Bake Target Node - Copy / paste your own customized Image Texture node into all materials on all selected objects.
 	- The created Image Texture node is set as "active" automatically, making it ready as a target for baking
+	- The node is always positioned automatically to the right of the Material Output node, for easy finding
 	- Optional color setting allows you to add a color decoration to the node, making it easier to identify
 - Rename UV maps and vertex colors on all selected objects at once
 - Add and connect a UV Map node (with a specific UV Map set) to all Image Texture nodes, in all materials in all selected objects at once